4Xplos1on/NBA-ML-Predictor/README.md

 - Live predictions with BET/PASS verdict and confidence threshold
 - Persistent logging with duplicate prevention
 - v1 archived, v2 (ML Model ) active
-- Benchmark: 69% holdout — above the Vegas 65–67% baseline
+- Benchmark: 69% holdout — above the some of the Vegas baselines 65–67%